-In many ways the Silicon Controlled Rectifier, SCR or the Thyristor as it is more commonly known, is similar in construction to the transistor.
+In many ways the Silicon Controlled Rectifier, SCR or just Thyristor as it is more commonly known, is similar in construction to the transistor.

 It is a multi-layer semiconductor device, hence the “silicon” part of its name.
 It requires a gate signal to turn it “ON”, the “controlled” part of the name and once “ON” it behaves like a rectifying diode, the “rectifier” part of the name.
 In fact the circuit symbol for the thyristor suggests that this device acts like a controlled rectifying diode.

-However, unlike the diode which is a two layer ( P-N ) semiconductor device, or the transistor which is a three layer ( P-N-P, or N-P-N ) device, the Thyristor is a four layer ( P-N-P-N ) semiconductor device that contains three PN junctions in series, and is represented by the symbol as shown.
+However, unlike the junction diode which is a two layer ( P-N ) semiconductor device, or the commonly used bipolar transistor which is a three layer ( P-N-P, or N-P-N ) switching device, the Thyristor is a four layer ( P-N-P-N ) semiconductor device that contains three PN junctions in series, and is represented by the symbol as shown.

 Like the diode, the Thyristor is a unidirectional device, that is it will only conduct current in one direction only, but unlike a diode, the thyristor can be made to operate as either an open-circuit switch or as a rectifying diode depending upon how the thyristors gate is triggered.
 In other words, thyristors can operate only in the switching mode and cannot be used for amplification.